 The steps involved…

 - Prepare your extension lead.
-Strip and tin each of the with with the soldering iron.
+Strip and tin each of the wire with the soldering iron.

 - Grandad always said measure twice cut once – so run through your placement and cabling route once more.